-At first glance, the toiletry bag is attractive and well-constructed.
+At first glance, the toiletry bag is attractive and looks high quality, without weak stitching.

-The material is lightweight and waterproof, and the zippers are durable and easy to use.
+The material is lightweight and water-resistant, and the double zipper pulls are sturdy and easy to use.

-For a long time, I have tried to keep my toiletries to a minimum so I can fly carry-on.
+For a long time, I have tried to keep my toiletries and travel gear to a minimum so I can fly carry-on.

-I buy toothpaste, mouthwash, sunscreen, and cologne that's equal to or less than 3oz (100ml) for this reason.
+I buy toothpaste, mouthwash, sunscreen, and cologne equal to or less than 3oz (100ml).
 As I'm bald, I don't need shampoo or conditioner.

-All that's to say the BAGAIL toiletry bag is quite large for me.
-This is due, in part, to the two separate side compartments in addition to the main compartment.
+All that's to say, the BAGAIL toiletry bag is a little bit large for me.
+This is due, in part, to the two separate side compartments for smaller items and the main compartment.

-In the photo above, you can see that it takes up about 20% of my luggage space.
+The photo above shows that it takes up about 20% of my luggage space.
 In a backpack, it'd feel like even more.

-Women, however, may find the extra space useful for carrying cosmetics, hair products, or larger size bottles of liquids.
+However, women may find the extra space useful for carrying cosmetics, hair products, or larger bottles of liquids and travel essentials.

-I could also see it being helpful to have the extra space for parents traveling with young children on family breaks.
+I could also see it helpful to have the extra space for parents traveling with young children on family breaks.
 But it may be too big for business travel.

-To learn more about the BAGAIL packing cubes and toiletry bag, as well as read customer reviews, check out their website.
+To learn more about the BAGAIL packing cubes and toiletry bag and read customer reviews, check out their website.

 Do you use packing cubes?
-Share your thoughts on the best packing cubes and how you use them in the comments below.
+Please share your thoughts on the best packing cubes and how you use them in the comments below.